Close Menu

 Galloway & Southern Ayrshire Biosphere (GSAB)

 GSAB is a key partner in SCAMP and will be working with us on delivering SCAMP education and aspects of tourism and enterprise related to fostering benefits for local people.
-The Biosphere has now expanded its boundaries to take in a large area within the Solway.
+The Biosphere has now expanded its boundaries to take in a large area of the marine environment within the Solway.

-The Galloway and Southern Ayrshire Biosphere is a non profit organisation working across the UNESCO region, creating and facilitating projects that support conservation, education, climate resilience, and a sustainable local economy.
+The Galloway & Southern Ayrshire Biosphere Partnership is a non-profit organisation working across the UNESCO Biosphere region in nature recovery, climate resilience, education and sustainable development.
 GSAB collaborate with multi-sector partners in initiatives that benefit people and nature alike.

 Southern Uplands Partnership